IvanaIv99/RailwayTrips/README.md

 There are two carriers : SNCF, Eurostar.

+Also, some trips have marked days when they do not travel, marked in the days_off field in the database, and they are then not shown to the user on that selected day.

 The user will be shown the trips between each station on the same route.

 ![first-image](documentation_images/img_2.png)